AndreiDodu/q-manager-core/README.md

-# Q-Manager Core (Java Library)
+# Q-Manager Core
-A questionnaire manager java library.
+A questionnaire manager java application.

 An example of use of this library can be found in [q-manager-console](https://github.com/AndreiDodu/q-manager-console).